Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 Client credentials can be used in this specific context for system2system interactions next to Authorization Code Flow, see [NL GOV Assurance profile for OAuth 2.0 - Client Credentials - examples](https://gitdocumentatie.logius.nl/publicatie/api/oauth/v1.1.0-rc.1/#use-case-client-credentials-flow)

-### Guidance for using NL GOV Assurance Profile for OAuth 2.0 vs Federated Service Connectivity (FCS)
+### Guidance for using NL GOV Assurance Profile for OAuth 2.0 vs Federated Service Connectivity (FSC)

 Both [NL GOV Assurance Profile for OAuth 2.0](https://gitdocumentatie.logius.nl/publicatie/api/oauth/) and [Federated Service Connectivity (FSC)](https://fsc-standaard.nl/) are relevant standards for access control.
 The [Forum Standaardisatie Comply-Or-Explain-List](https://www.forumstandaardisatie.nl/open-standaarden) states when a specific standard must be used.